Boots and Her Buddies: Characters and story

 In 1949, Editor & Publisher summarized situations in the strip:

-In 1926, after monied brother Bill gave her a trip to New York, she got a new haircut, the "Boots Bob," which clicked nationally with hairdressers.
+In 1926, after monied brother Bill gave her a trip to New York, she got a new haircut, the "Boots Bob", which clicked nationally with hairdressers.
 She was, in 1939, honored guest, in sketch form, at the Yale junior prom, and her glamour brought artist Martin several assignments as judge of beauty contests.
 Boots picked up a chum, Babe in these days, and they had a strong following among the students.
 But as the original audience grew older, Boots matured.
 She was courted by numerous swains.
 It's like ticking off calendars to recall their names—Ronald Ross, Prince Franz of Grandalia, Jonathon Marlsboro Jones, Handy Andrews, the wealthy Cecil Livingston and Rod Ruggles.
-Boots' audience had apparently reached a new stage when Ruggles appeared on the scene.
+Boots's audience had apparently reached a new stage when Ruggles appeared on the scene.
 They liked him.
 They sent a cascade of letters asking for wedding bells, and Boots and Rod went to the altar, October 2, 1945.

 In addition to keeping Boots in college for years, Martin also delayed her marriage for two decades.
 After Boots and Rod Ruggles married in 1945, their son Davey was born July 4, 1946.
-Another central character was Boots' close friend Cora, who was married to Professor Stephen Tutt.
+Another central character was Boots's close friend Cora, who was married to Professor Stephen Tutt.
 In 1937, Boots brought Pug to live with the Tutts after Pug's father, J.X.
 "Bettem" High mysteriously disappeared.
 Pug later became a member of the Ruggles family.
 Boots was also friends with Babe and Horace, the characters in the Sunday topper strip, Babe 'n Horace.